INCY WINCY SPIDER ACTIVITIES!

 HOW TO MAKE THE POMPOM!

 • Put 2 inner tubes together and secure them with an elastic band around the middle.
-Then start to wind the wool around the middle part at least 100 times.
+Then wind the wool around the middle part at least 100 times.

 • Now wrap the single yarn around the ball of wool, and pull tight to secure it.
-Pull out the tubes, carefully and tighten even more the single yarn tie into a bow.
+Pull out the tubes, carefully tighten the single yarn and tie it into a bow.

 • Trim odd bits and fluff it up more.
 Cut around to form a round ball.